configcat/docs/website/docs/targeting/percentage-options.md

 ## How does it work? - Anatomy of a percentage option

 The grouping is random and based on the [User Object](../user-object)'s identifier by default.
-You can also use [other user attributes] to evaluate the Percentage Options.
+You can also use [other user attributes](#percentage-evaluation-attribute) to evaluate the Percentage Options.
 Percentage Options are designed to be **consistent** and **sticky** across all SDKs, ensuring a reliable experience.
 - **Sticky** means the same user will always get the same value for a specific feature flag and for a certain Percentage Option set.
 Read more below.
 - **Consistent** means that the same user will always get the same value for a specific feature flag across all SDKs.
 Read more below.

-If the required attribute is not present in the Checks[User Object](../user-object) whether, the ["To unidentified" value] will be returned.
+If the required attribute is not present in the Checks [User Object](../user-object) whether, the ["To unidentified" value](../targeting-overview/#to-all-users--to-all-other--to-unidentified-value) will be returned.

-Read more about the technical details of the [percentage evaluation here].
+Read more about the technical details of the [percentage evaluation here](../feature-flag-evaluation/#evaluation-of-percentage-options).

 Percentage Options are a list of **% value** and **Served value** pairs, where % values add up to 100.